DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 ## Simple
 * In game, add the damge score to the entity(player or mobs) you want to give damage to by:

-  		/scoreboard players add damage 10
+  		/scoreboard players add @s damage 10

-	You can change 10 to any amount of damage(positive integer), note that player has health of 20.
+	You can change 10 to any amount of damage(positive integer), note that player has health of 20. \
+	Change to @s to any player or mobs you want to deal damage on.

 * In-game command list
 	* all the user commands are under